geoblink/design-system/src/elements/GeoFeedbackBox/GeoErrorFeedbackBox.md

-[GeoAlert](./#/Elements/GeoAlert) using predefined `success` variant.
+[GeoFeedbackBox](./#/Elements/GeoFeedbackBox) using predefined `error` variant.

-`success` variant is normally used to tell the user an explicitly started action has finished successfully.
+`error` variant is normally used to give feedback about errors on unexpected situations that prevent users from finished the intended flow.

-See [GeoAlert](./#/Elements/GeoAlert) for a complete list of supported properties and features.
+See [GeoFeedbackBox](./#/Elements/GeoFeedbackBox) for a complete list of supported properties and features.

 ```vue